micheldc55/micheldc55/README.md

 - 🌱 I’m currently working on personal projects related to Text generation and Indexing and Image Similarity with Deep Learning, but work mostly on Data Science in my job.
 - 📫 You can reach me through [LinkedIn](https://www.linkedin.com/in/michel-davidovich-ds/)

 I'm passionate about Data Science.
-I'm currently working for a European airline company, in projects related to flight loads and in projects related to text generation and indexing through LLMs.
+I'm currently working for a European airline company, my main work is in Dynamic Pricing by probabillistic modelling.
+But I've also worked in projects related to flight loads and in projects related to text generation and indexing through LLMs.

 I used to work on Map Analytics for an European Map provider in Madrid, Spain.
 Unfortunately, that means that I cannot disclose exactly what I'm working on nor the company name, but we do a lot of analytics and ML models related to Map performance and user interactions.
 I'm also a Kaggle Expert, constantly trying to improve my DS skillset, so [check me out](https://www.kaggle.com/micheldc55) if you can!
 Feedback is appreaciated!